jaydenseric/Hurdler/README.md

 # ![Hurdler](http://jaydenseric.com/shared/hurdler-logo.svg)

-Hurdler enables hash links to web page content hidden beneath layers of interaction, written in ultra-lightweight plain JS.
+Hurdler enables hash links to web page content hidden beneath layers of interaction, written in lightweight plain JS.

-Setup simple tests identifying components along with callbacks for when they are encountered.
-When a valid URL hash is set all tests are run against the target element and ancestors.
+Setup simple tests identifying hurdles along with callbacks for when they are encountered.

 By default, only URL hashes prefixed with "/" are operated on to avoid browser scroll jumping and page tearing behaviours.